Use of "Stuckism"

 "Outside Goldsmith's, coughing up blood -

-Turner Prize judge cries, "Christ!
+Turner Prize judge gasps, "Christ!
 That's good!

 "Leave it as it is, it'll get first place -